Notice on land and building contracts

 The ACT Revenue Office had previously assessed this type of transaction in Crace as an Off the Plan Purchase agreement with duty being calculated on the combined value of the land and the building.
 The Court of Appeal has now ruled that, in such cases, duty is only payable on the contract for the sale of the land and not on the interdependent building contract.
 The Commissioner for Revenue has accepted the judgment and will assess transactions similar to the Crace arrangements accordingly.

-In relation to transactions already assessed, the ACT Revenue Office will accept applications for reassessment, subject to the following conditions:
+In relation to transactions already assessed, the ACT Revenue Office will only accept applications for reassessment, subject to the following conditions and accompanied with the following documentation:

 - The taxpayer bears the burden of providing all necessary information that is required to issue a reassessment.